arturgomes/challenge-full-stack-web/COMMENTS.md

 |POST    | `/student/update/:ra` |  Edit a student matching a provided `ra`                 |
 |DELETE  | `/student/:ra`        | Delete a student matching a provided `ra`                |

+Next, I present what I did and what could be done with a bit more of time.

 ### What I did